IsaKiko/D3-visualising-data/05-javascript.md

 > Use the alert() function to have the cat thank you.

-The next step to having a fully interactive page is to change HTML elements using javascript.
+The next step to having a fully interactive page is to change HTML elements using JavaScript.

 We've created a button in the HTML file: